Eocyclotosaurus: Paleobiology

-Paleoecology:

-Habitat.
-Aquatic fauna
+Paleoecology

+Its habitat was aquatic.
 Discovered in the 1980s, Northeastern New Mexico has the most abundant bonebed of Eocyclotosaurus.

-Stratigraphic and geographic range:
+Stratigraphic and geographic range

-By the early Anison, most major crown clades were present: heylerosaurids (Eocyclotosaurus), masterodonsaurids, stenotosaurids.
-The origin of the genus Eocyclotosaurus was at the Spanthaian and Anisian boundery, separate from Cyclotosaurus in the late Ladiunian.
+By the early Anison, most major crown clades were present: heylerosaurids (Eocyclotosaurus), mastodonsaurids, stenotosaurids.
+The origin of the genus Eocyclotosaurus was at the Spanthaian and Anisian boundary, separate from Cyclotosaurus in the late Ladiunian.
 Separate evolution suggest separate stratigraphy.